173TECH/sayn/docs/tasks/autosql.md

 When using `incremental`, SAYN will do the following in the background:

 1. Create a temporary table based on the incremental logic from the SAYN query.
-2. Delete rows from the target table that are found in the temporary table based on the `delete_key`.
+2. Delete from the final table those records for which the `delete_key` value is in the temporary table.
-3. Load the temporary table in the destination table.
+3. Insert the contents of the temporary table into the final table.

-### Incremental SAYN parameters

-There are three SAYN parameters which you can use for autosql tasks in incremental mode:
+In order to make the `SELECT` statement incremental, SAYN provides the following arguments:

-* `full_load`: controlled by the `-f` flag in the SAYN command.
-This will reload the whole table.
+* `full_load`: a flag defaulting to `False` and controlled by the `-f` flag in the SAYN command.
+  If `-f` is pass to the sayn command, the final table will be replaced with the temporary one in step 2 above, rather than performing a merge of the data.
-* `start_dt`: controlled by the `-s` flag in the SAYN command.
+* `start_dt`: a date defaulting to "yesterday" and controlled by the `-s` flag in the SAYN command.
-* `end_dt`: controlled by the `-e` flag in the SAYN command.
+* `end_dt`: a date defaulting to "yesterday" and controlled by the `-e` flag in the SAYN command.

+!!! example "SQL using incremental arguments"
+    ```sql
+    SELECT dt
+         , field2
+         , COUNT(1) AS c
+      FROM table
+     WHERE dt BETWEEN {{ start_dt }} AND {{ end_dt }}
+     GROUP BY 1,2
+    ```

 ## Defining DDLs

-You can define the following DDL parameters in the `autosql` task definition:
+Additionally, autosql tasks support the definition of DDL that will be used when creating the table.
+Each supported database might have specific DDL related to it, but in general the following is supported:

 * indexes: the indexes to add on the table.
   * primary_key: this should be added in the indexes section using the `primary_key` name for the index.
 * columns: the list of columns as well as their type.
 If used, SAYN will enforce the types specified.
 * permissions: the permissions you want to give to each role.
 You should map each role to the rights you want to grant separated by commas (e.g. SELECT, DELETE).